Reldean-Williams/Computational-Methods-Py1/README.md

 The restored waveform <output_cubicSplines.wav> with the optimal filter length is given below:

 3. Comparing the median filter and cubic splines interpolation methods, I notice that the cubic splines method achieves a lower MSE.
-The runtime of XX method is .....
+The execution time of the median filter method is 0.07.

 After listening to the two restored files, we notice ...